bpoole6/metrics-accumulator/README.md

 ## Service Discovery

 There's an example of service discovery via docker compose.
-In the root directory of the project run
+In the root directory of the project.

 ```bash
 mvn clean install -DskipTests=true
 docker compose up --build --force-recreate
 ```

-Wait about 30 seconds for the applications to start up.
-Then navigate to http://localhost:9090/targets?search= and make sure your application appears  is visible.
+Then navigate to http://localhost:9090/targets?search= and make sure your applicationis being scraped.
 Follow the example [Getting Started](#getting-started)/pushing data to see metrics being consumed
 ### How Does It Work?